vagarthgaurav/MIDI-visualizer/README.md

 ## 6	Discussion
-Here you should discuss your results

-Can mention ergonomics here, that a case for LED screen with a despersing shield can be made and maybe that case can also have pcb embeded and maybe all of that can be clamped onto the MIDI keyboard.
+SLOW CODE CAN BE OPTIMISED, but otherwise everything is pretty much as expected?
+Maybe mention the overall cost here?

 ## 7	Concluding Comments
 You might want to discuss possible future work here

+ERGONOMICS?
+A printed case for LED screen with a despersing screen?
+Clamping the whole contraption to the MIDI keyboard?

 ## 8	References